PositiveThinkingCompany/LearningDocker/ReadMe.md

 ###  2.1. <a name='Baseimages'></a>Base images

-For windows containers you have several base images from which you can start:
+For windows containers you have several base images ([link](https://docs.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/container-base-images)) from which you can start:

 Nano Server ( .net Core support) --> 100Mb
-Server Core ( also .Net Full framework support) --> 1.5Gb [docker image](https://hub.docker.com/_/microsoft-windows-servercore)
+Server Core ( also .Net Full framework support), approx size:2-3Gb [docker image](https://hub.docker.com/_/microsoft-windows-servercore)
-Windows Server( also support for DirectX, PrintServices,...) --> 3.57Gb [docker image](https://hub.docker.com/_/microsoft-windows)
+Windows Server( also support for DirectX, PrintServices,...) approx size 8-12Gb [docker image](https://hub.docker.com/_/microsoft-windows)
 > Windows Server should be avoided to be used, only for full VM replacements if needed.

-To interact with a windows container: docker run -it 114ef6544763  powershell
+To interact with a windows container:
+> docker run -it 114ef6544763  powershell

 (Replace 114ef6544763 with the correct Id from your image)

-> Attention: Windows Container versions must be compatible with Host OS version in some usage cases [link](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility?tabs=windows-server-20H2%2Cwindows-10-20H2)
+> Attention: Windows Container versions must be compatible with Host OS version in some conditions [link](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility?tabs=windows-server-20H2%2Cwindows-10-20H2)

 ###  2.2. <a name='Hostwebservices'></a>Host webservices